 To sum up:

-- Volume and open interest are secondary indicators which may be utilized to confirm one’s market analysis based on other factors.
+- Volume and open interest are secondary indicators that can be utilized to confirm one’s market analysis based on other factors.

 - Volume and open interest are most reliable when both are in agreement, i.e., both increasing or both decreasing.